DistributedProofreaders/dproofreaders/SETUP/API.md

 ## Configuring

+The API is enabled by default because some UI features, like the Page Browser, require it.

-To enable the API, update the following API-related values in your `configuration.sh` file and re-configuring your site.
+While disabling the API will break these features, you can still do so by updating the `API_ENABLE` setting in your `configuration.sh` file and re-configuring your site.

-* `API_ENABLE` - if set to `TRUE` the API is enabled.
+* `API_ENABLE` - if set to `FALSE` the API is disabled.

-It is also highly recommended that you update your web browser to rewrite requests for `/api/` to `api/index.php?url=`.
+While not required for the DP UI, for external users it is also highly recommended that you update your web server to rewrite requests for `/api/` to `api/index.php?url=`.
 This will enable access to URLs like:
 ```
 https://www.example.com/api/v1/projects/
 ```